fyrkov/inbox-pattern-demo/README.md

   poll interval.
 - **Ordering is not free.** If processing order matters, the worker must respect it (order by receipt, or partition by key).
 A naive parallel worker pool can reorder events.
-- **It is not a substitute for deduplication upstream.** The `event_id` must be a stable, meaningful key from the producer.
-A random per-delivery id defeats the whole dedup mechanism.

 ## When to use it